 Added value skills and services

-Many recruitment agencies offer a range of additional services to support their candidates and add value to what they can offer to employers.
+Many recruitment agencies offer a range of additional services to support their candidates and add value to the solutions they offer to employers.
 This can be everything from using psychometric assessments, company-specific assessments, skills-testing and training to offering off-site interviewing facilities, temporary payroll services and topical, market-led webinars to keep both clients and candidates informed and up-to-date.

 Top tips when choosing the right recruitment agency for your business